Imperial’s White City Community Engagement team have been working with community partners to support local residents in White City.

 Staff in LBHF’s Family Assist team, who advised on and helped design the contents of the packs, have also been trained to answer queries around the activities to help families who need additional support - children and their families can call their dedicated hotline with questions.

-“We hope the backpacks are just the beginning of our relationship with these families during lockdown,” said Andrew Brooks, Public Engagement Programmer and Practitioner at The Invention Rooms.
+“We hope the backpacks are just the beginning of our relationship with these families during lockdown,” said Andrew Brooks, Public Engagement Programmer, and Practitioner at The Invention Rooms.
 “We’re also in the process of creating a series of virtual and takeaway activities to engage local families with the science and research happening in their community at our White City campus.
 We have some great activities in store for when lockdown lifts as well.”

-In a personal letter, the White City Community Engagement team have invited recipients of the Science Backpacks to The Invention Rooms for dedicated ‘making sessions’ once the UK lockdown comes to an end.
+In a personal letter, the White City Community Engagement team has invited recipients of the Science Backpacks to The Invention Rooms for dedicated ‘making sessions’ once the UK lockdown comes to an end.
 These sessions aim to nurture meaningful relationships between Imperial and the local community.
 Older children can then apply for Imperial’s Maker Challenge programmes.

 The Science Backpacks were made possible through the generous financial support of Novartis, whose UK headquarters are located in White City, and the Mohn Westlake Foundation